openharmony/docs/en/application-dev/arkts-utils/taskpool-introduction.md

 # TaskPool Introduction

 TaskPool provides a multithreaded environment for applications.
 It helps reduce resource consumption and improve system performance.
 It also frees you from caring about the lifecycle of thread instances.
-For details about the APIs and their usage, see [TaskPool](../reference/apis-arkts/js-apis-taskpool.md).
+For details about the TaskPool APIs and their usage, see [TaskPool](../reference/apis-arkts/js-apis-taskpool.md).

 ## TaskPool Operating Mechanism